dottedmag/dottedmag.net/cv.md

 All software is distributed now: Web SPA and mobile apps are distributed systems too.
-I know how to manage upgrades, do a staged rollout client- and server-side, collect metrics and log messages.
-I know how to deal with old versions of client software suddenly reappearing out of the blue.
-I know how to version REST protocols to avoid breakages while staying flexible.
+I know how to manage upgrades, do a staged rollout client- and server-side, collect metrics and log messages, how to deal with old versions of client software suddenly reappearing out of the blue and how to version REST protocols to avoid breakages while staying flexible.

 ## Software development